Amblyseius cucumeris - Loose Predators - Thrip Curative System

 Allergy Information

 Just as you can be allergic to cats, pollen, and dust mites, it is also possible to be allergic to the natural substances in predatory mites, feeder mites, and supplementary feeding products.
-If you are not allergic, but come into close and prolonged contact with certain substances, you could still develop an allergy.
+If you are particularly allergy prone and concerned about the potential effects of our mites please contact your local GP prior to purchase.
+Please note that allergic reactions to our mites are extremely rare.

 Customer Reviews